 Step One: Reflect

-age of the victim
+Age of the child.

-person(s) legally responsible (if applicable) and their phone numbers
+Person(s) legally responsible and phone numbers.

-allegation of abuse or neglect
+Allegation of abuse or neglect.

 It would be helpful to disclose specific details of the abuse if you have them, or why you suspect abuse.
 It is important to disclose any information on the dates of abuse.
 Disclose if you believe anyone else may have information of the abuse.